UniOfGreenwich/ELEE1149_Lectures/content/SDLC/SDLC.md

 - **DevOps**
   - A culture and set of practices combining development (Dev) and operations (Ops) teams to automate processes, improve collaboration, and ensure continuous integration and delivery (CI/CD) for faster and more reliable software delivery.

->In practice, most large systems are developed using a process that incorporates elements from all of these models.

 </div>

 ---